ananfito/100-days-of-code/readme.md

 I spent almost an hour working on freeCodeCamp and only completed one challenge.
 Admittedly, that's a little frustrating, but I did learn something during this time: don't overthink your solution.
 The challenge required writing a function that calculates the sum given a two-integer array.
 For example, given `[1, 4]` the function would add the numbers between 1 and 4 and return the sum `10`.

 My first attempt involved two different `if` statements and `for` loops.
-After purusing the Internet and the MDN web docs for most of that hour, I eventually consulted freeCodeCamp's solution for some hints and learned that I was overthinking the problem all together.
+After perusing the Internet and the MDN web docs for most of that hour, I eventually consulted freeCodeCamp's solution for some hints and learned that I was overthinking the problem all together.
 I was using the `if` statements to check for the minimum and maximum value of the array, BUT there's a method for that: `Math.min()` and `Math.max()`.

-Learning this greatly simplified the overall program only need a single `for` loop to complete it.
-Ultimately, this
+Learning this greatly simplified the overall program - it only needed a single `for` loop to complete it.
+Ultimately, this did turn out to be a valuable learning experience because now I know that if I'm struggling with solving something, I need to go back to the drawing board and (perhaps) take a simpler approach.

 *References:*